shannawn/shannonaw/brain-doodles/true-and-beautiful.md

 Who cares if other people get value out of it or not?
 What if all that matters is how we feel about it?

-Because isn't trying to help other people just another cage we put ourselves?
+Because isn't trying to help other people just another cage we put ourselves in?
 Isn't it just carving a life that depends on how others receive your actions, rather than forging a life of my own?

 **What would it mean to create a life where we live for ourselves?**